igorlima/unapologetic-snippets/docs/languages/shell/makefile.md

 # Makefile

+A Makefile is a text file that specifies the dependencies between files and the commands needed to create or update those files.

 A Makefile is a simple text file that contains instructions for building a software project.
 The Makefile specifies the project’s dependencies, build rules, and targets, allowing the ‘make’ utility to compile and link your source files into an executable program.

+Each rule specifies a target file, a list of dependency files, and a set of commands to be executed to create or update the target file. [^1]

+If the module is missing, or if it is older than the dependency file, make considers it to be out of date, and issues the commands necessary to rebuild it.
+A module can be treated as out of date if the commands used to build it have changed.

 ## Structure